neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/Maintenance/Database-Repair.md

 - Fix any password revision where the custom fields attribute was initialized with an unencrypted default value (see [#66](https://github.com/marius-wieschollek/passwords/issues/66))
 - Upgrade custom fields to the latest format for any password revision which does not use E2E.
 (Only with `maintenance:repair`)
 - Remove invalid attributes from custom fields for any password revision which does not use E2E.
 (Only with `maintenance:repair`)
+- Reset custom fields data to default when the JSON can't be parsed for any password revision which does not use E2E.
+(Only with `maintenance:repair`)
+- Set the custom field type to text if invalid for any password revision which does not use E2E.
+(Only with `maintenance:repair`)
-- Reset the status for any password revision if the status code is invalid.
+- Reset the password security check status for any password revision if the status code is invalid.
 - Move any password revision to the default folder if the set folder does not exist.
 - Remove any relation between passwords and tags if either of them do not exist or belong to someone else.
 - Create an uuid for any relation between passwords and tags if it does not have one.